Vidushi-GitHub/GRB_Data_Analysis/README.md

  (a) Lightcurve code Demonstrates:
-     (1) Extracts and Plot Composite Light curve of Fermi: NaI, BGO, LLE and LAT detectors (2) Binning for time-resolved analysis
-     (3) Writing the bins to PHAII type file for spectral analysis
+     (1) Extracts and Plot Composite Light curve of Fermi: NaI, BGO, LLE and LAT detectors (2) Binning for time-resolved analysis using 3ML commands (3) Writing the bins to PHAII type file for spectral analysis

  (b) Spectrum Analysis code demonstrates